Need to talk? Call 1800 882 436.

 • allergen immunotherapy for severe cases

-You can help prevent infective conjunctivitis by following good hygiene practices.
+You can help prevent your child from catching infective conjunctivitis by following good hygiene practices and avoiding contact with people who have conjunctivitis.

-• washing your hands with soap and warm water or alcohol-based hand sanitiser especially after touching their eyes or putting in eye drops
+• Wash your hands with soap and warm water or alcohol-based hand sanitiser especially after touching their eyes or putting in eye drops.

-• throwing away tissues or cotton balls that have touched your child’s eyes
+• Throw away tissues or cotton balls that have touched your child's eyes.

-• changing their pillowcase and towel every day
+• Change your child's pillowcase and towel every day.

-• not letting them share tissues, towels, facecloths, pillows, eye make-up or eye drops with others.
+• Do not let your child share tissues, towels, facecloths, pillows, eye make-up or eye drops with others.

 Learn more here about the development and quality assurance of healthdirect content.